How to Profit From Crypto Arbitrage Trading

 What is arbitrage?

-If you’ve never participated in arbitrage trading before, it involves exploiting price differences across multiple exchanges.
+If you’ve never participated in arbitrage trading before, it involves exploiting price differences across multiple markets or exchanges.
 For example, if the BAT-ETH market is trading for 0.0013085 ETH on Kraken and 0.00132424 ETH on Bittrex, that’s a price difference of about 1.2%.
 If you can quickly purchase BAT on Kraken then sell it on Bittrex you can turn a quick profit.
 Of course each exchange includes trading fees so you need to make sure you factor that in as well.

-How to find arbitrage opportunities
+How to find crypto arbitrage opportunities

 Finding spreads (differences in prices) across exchanges requires monitoring a number of exchanges simultaneously and doing the math to determine which is the biggest spread.
 Doing this manually can be a tedious and slow task, in reality this isn’t feasible.
 You’ll want a tool to assist in this process.